204 Stateline Road W

 Consist of 20 plus hours on campus or off campus.
 Students accepted into Blue Care Medical Academy Phlebotomy Technician program will be required to successfully complete 30 venipunctures and 10 capillary sticks on campus or off campus to meet program requirements and national certification requirements.

-Practicum will be conducted on campus on Tuesday and Wednesday night 5pm-10pm during week 7 and 8.
-Students are encouraged to invite family and friends to volunteer for medical testing and blood draws to meet Phase 2 requirement.
-30 documented successful venipunctures and 10 documented skin punctures
+Practicum will be conducted on campus on Tuesday and Wednesday night 5pm-10pm during week 7 and 8 for evening class and week 6 for day class.
+Students are encouraged to invite family and friends to volunteer for medical testing and blood draws to meet Phase 2 requirement (30 documented successful venipunctures and 10 documented skin punctures).

 Student will be given 2 weeks after commencement of current class to meet practicum requirement of 30 documented successful venipunctures and 10 documented skin punctures at an off-campus practicum site.
 If student FAIL to successfully meet practicum requirement within 2 weeks while at offsite practicum site, student will receive a grade FAIL and will be required to repeat the course at a cost to them.